Mongrels (TV series): Plagiarism accusations

-Mongrels has attracted anger from production company Fit2Fill which claimed the BBC "ripped off" their 2001 Channel 4 sitcom Pets.
-Fit2Fill claimed they received 30 emails from people saying the series were similar, and they once pitched the idea of Pets to then BBC head of comedy Mark Freeland, who also acted as the executive producer of Mongrels.
+Mongrels has attracted anger from production company Fit2Fill which claimed the BBC "ripped off" their 2001 Channel 4 sitcom Pets, claiming to have received 30 emails from viewers that the two shows were similar.
 The producer of Pets, Andrew Barclay said: "We checked the BBC's Mongrels website this morning and the Beeb do appear to have hired the same puppet builders and puppeteers as Pets.
 We also notice that Mongrels executive producer is Mark Freeland, to whom we did once pitch a Pets follow-up show."

-The co-creator and co-producer of Pets, Brian West, went on to post his views on a BBC blog post about Mongrels.
-Following this, a telephone conversation between West and Mongrels producer McCrum took place where McCrum, "claimed that no-one from the BBC production team had watched Pets before or during the development and production of their series."
-From this West responded that: "We might therefore conclude that any similarities between the two shows is 100% coincidental."
-West left people to judge for themselves whether Pets had been copied.

-Afterwards, Andy Heath, a puppet builder who worked for both Mongrels and Pets, said on the same blog that he met Adam Miller in 2002 after he [Heath] finished working on Pets in 2000, to work on Ripley and Scuff.
-Miller then began developing the idea for Mongrels in 2004.
-Heath then went on to say:
+The co-creator and co-producer of Pets, Brian West, wrote that Mongrels producer McCrum told him that Pets was not discussed during the production of Mongrels.
+Afterwards, Andy Heath, a puppet builder who worked for both shows, said:

 Pets was Pets.
 Mongrels is Mongrels.
 If, as a viewer, you can sit down and say they are the same, then there is little point of making any new shows, if the slightest similarity (puppets and animals) can be suggested as idea stealing.
 I am surprised Basil Brush hasn't been on the blower, as he is a fox, and that must be a copy!
 Right?
 I worked on both, and know for a fact where they both come from.
 Two very different ideas.